Educating the public about fire prevention and life safety is an important goal of the Baltimore County Fire Department.

 Aerial fireworks are illegal for home use in Maryland unless part of a display permitted by the Fire Marshal's Office.
 Many ground-based sparklers—the kind sold at retail stores and kiosks—are legal in Baltimore County.
 Hand-held sparklers also are legal here.
 Learn more about fireworks laws and safety concerns.

-Baltimore County averages between five and 10 drownings and near-drownings each year.
+Baltimore County averages five to ten drownings and near-drownings each year.
 Many of these tragedies involve people who decided to cool off in reservoirs or other bodies of water where swimming is illegal.

 Laws Regarding Open Water Swimming